IgniteUI/igniteui-docfx/en/components/grids_templates/cell_selection.md

 #### @@igComponent Мultiple-cell Selection

-The Multi-cell selection feature enables rich data select capabilities in the Material UI based @@igComponent.
-Variety of multi-cell events and single select actions are available thanks to the powerful API and easy to use methods.
 How to select cells:
 - By `Mouse drag` - Rectangular data selectoion of cells would be performed.
 - By `Ctrl key` press + `Mouse drag` - Multiple range selections would be performed.
 Any other existing cell selection will be persisted.